 “What are you eating?”

-I want you to eat the food that you need to perform like machine and look like an Adonis.
+People often ask me what I eat.
+I figured that it was time to write about this.
+I want you to eat the food that you need to perform like a machine and to look like an Adonis.

 Here’s the likely scenario…

-You’re new to the world of swinging.
+You’re new to the world of nutrition.
 You’re getting into fitness.
 You’re trying out different workouts.
 You’re working on creating that killer physique.
 You know that eating properly is just as/possibly more important than your actual training regimen.
-You just don’t know how to eat properly.
+You simply don’t know how to eat properly.
 You’re not sure what food is good for you and what food should be TOTALLY avoided.

 So what do you eat to look damn amazing naked?
 How can you fuel your machine for peak performance?
 Let’s dig for some answers…